zoedsoupe/anubis-mcp/CONTRIBUTING.md

 ## License

-By contributing to Hermes MCP, you agree that your contributions will be licensed under the project's [MIT License](./LICENSE).
+By contributing to Anubis MCP, you agree that your contributions will be licensed under the project's [MIT License](./LICENSE).